Tech-Mex6/100-DaysOfSwift/README.md

 Project 9 - Grand Central Dispatch (GCD): You learn about GCD, quality of service queues, performSelector() and much more

 Project 10 - Names to faces: This is a fun, simple and useful project that will help the user store names of people they've met by associating a name to an image.
+Intro to UICollectionViewController, UIImagePickerController, UUID and Data.

 Project 11 - Pachinko: